Which are the EIT Digital labelled master programmes?

 Is accommodation provided?

 Usually our partner universities either guarantee housing or help students find accommodation.
 Costs are not covered.
 Once you are admitted to the programme, you will receive more information about the services they offer.

 Does EIT Digital assist with the visa/residence permit application?

-For your visa application, you will need the certificates found under "My Letters" tab in the application portal.
-Please note that the certificates all contain a unique "Authenticity Check" link that proves the validity of the documents.
+For your visa application, you will need the certificates found under 'My Letters' tab in the application portal.
+Please note that the certificates all contain a unique 'Authenticity Check' link that proves the validity of the documents.
 If you do not accept the study offer, or if you do not pay the tuition invoice, they are invalidated.

 Upon getting admitted, you will also receive the local Letter of Admission from your entry university which you can use for your visa application.
 It is the universities that will provide you with advice on the application process.
-We recommend beginning the process of a visa/residence permit as soon as you’ve accepted the study offer as these can take time.
+We recommend beginning the process of a visa/residence permit as soon as you have accepted the study offer as these can take time.

 During your first year at your entry university, you will apply for your visa for the study year at your exit university.
 Similar to the procedure at your entry university, you will receive detailed information from your exit university concerning visa application and accommodation.

 When are local Letters of Admission sent out?